-In Informatica we can divide the transformations into two types: Active Transformations, or Passive Transformations.
-We can further divide them based on the connectivity in mapping: Connected Transformations and Unconnected Transformations.
+Informatica transformations can divide into two types: Active or Passive.
+We can further divide them based on the connectivity in mapping: Connected and Unconnected Transformations.

-An active transformation can change the number of rows that pass through the transformation.
-For example, if the input rows does not meet the specified expression then those rows will not move to target.
+An active type of transformation in Informatica can change the number of rows that pass through it.
+For example, if the input rows do not meet the specified expression, then those rows will not move to the target.

-If a transformation does not change the number of rows that pass through it then the transformation is called as passive transformation.
+The Informatica passive transformation does not change the number of rows passing through it.

-Within a Mapping, if a transformation is connected to other transformation, or if it is directly connected to target table then it is called as Connected Transformation.
+Within a Mapping, if a transformation is connected to another or connected directly to the target table, it is called Connected.

-All the active and passive transformation can call as connected transformations.
-A connected transformation can receive / or provide multiple input ports
+All the active and passive can call connected transformations in Informatica, and they can receive / or provide multiple input ports.

-Within the Mappings, if a transformation is not connected to other transformation then we can call it as Unconnected Transformation.
-It means, it is neither connected to Source nor it is connected to target.
-One of the best example for Unconnected Transformation is Unconnected Lookup.
+Within the Mappings, if the Informatica transformation does not connect to others, we can call it Unconnected.
+It means it is neither connected to Source nor the target.

 Informatica Transformations List

-Before we get into the list of Informatica transformations and their definitions, let me open my Power Center Designer to display the transformation in mappings:
+Before we get into the list of transformations and their definitions, let me open my Power Center Designer to display the available list in mappings:

-Following are a list of transformations that are available in Informatica.
-I suggest you to click on the URL (red color links) to navigate to required transformation and find the example with detailed explanation.
+The following is a list of Informatica transformations that are available to transform data.
+I suggest you click on the URL (blue color links) to navigate to the required transformation and find the example with a detailed explanation.